klequis/klequis.io/site/content/blog/installing-mongodb-on-ubuntu/index.md

 ![authentication not enabled message](media/authentication-not-enabled-message.png)
 ---

-## Create superuser
+## Create superUser

-The first user to create is the 'superuser'.
+The first user to create is the 'superUser'.
 This user has full access and will only be used for certain tasks.

 If you are not still in the mongo shell type `mongo` to enter it.